zulip/zulip/help/include/send-group-dm.md

 {tab|desktop-web}

-1. Click the **New private message** button at the bottom of the app, or use the <kbd>X</kbd> keyboard shortcut.
+1. Click the **New direct message** button at the bottom of the app, or use the <kbd>X</kbd> keyboard shortcut.

 1. Start typing the name of the person you want to message, and